 Oil and Gas Terms Beginning with “H” — Page 4

-The outside steel case of a cartridge or a sonde in a wirelinelogging tool.
-The housing isolates the electronics, power supplies and sensors from the borehole and bears the pressure burden.
-Read more →
+In wireline logging, a housing is the outer steel case of a cartridge or a sonde that encloses and protects the electronics, power supplies and sensors of a downhole logging tool, isolating them from the borehole… Read more →

 Moisture (water vapor) in a gaseous atmosphere, such as in air.
 It is quantified as relative humidity.
 Read more →